Lani Misalucha: Voice and musical style

-Misalucha is often described as a vocal virtuoso by critics and is celebrated as one of the best Filipino singers of all time, noted for her vocal range, vocal dexterity, showmanship and musical versatility.
-NYC correspondent Oliver Oliveros praised her singing prowess saying: "Lani is a seasoned recording artist who is able to scale five octaves and could sing anything in any vocal style."
-Regarding the musical style, Misalucha's vocal performances incorporated a wide variety of genres such pop, rock, R&B, jazz, soul, Latin pop, disco, Christmas and classical music.
-Regine Velasquez praised her in an interview in 2021 saying: "Lani has one of the most beautiful voices I have ever heard.
-Not only does her voice sound good, she truly is a great singer and performer."
-Arnel Pineda also expressed his admiration towards her singing skills in an interview in November 2015 saying: "I think she's the best singer in the Philippines, we all know that."
+Misalucha has been described as a "vocal virtuoso" by critics and is said to be one of the best Filipino singers of all time,noted for her vocal range, vocal dexterity, showmanship and musical versatility.
+NYC correspondent Oliver Oliveros reported, "Lani is a seasoned recording artist who is able to scale five octaves and could sing anything in any vocal style".
+Misalucha's vocal performances incorporate a wide variety of genres such pop, rock, R&B, jazz, soul, Latin pop, disco, Christmas and classical music.

-American singer-songwriter James Ingram praised Misalucha's vocal performance during his concert in Manila saying: "I never thought how good she was.
-I was moved by angels in heaven with her voice."
-David Gonzales of AllMusic stated that she "possesses an excellent voice, emotive and full of depth".
-Bobby Yalong of Asian Journal praised her vocal power, pitch and melismatic style during her concert at The Town Hall in New York City saying: "There's longevity in her voice, consistency and purity of tone, clear resonance, and excellent projection."
-Jonathan Chua of The Philippine Star also praised her vocal performance during her concert at the Cultural Center in 2001 saying: "a remarkable instrument, strong without being strident, high without being shrill.
-It is resonant and incredibly plastic, capable of many shades and textures, able to sustain tortuous passages with ease and even panache."

 Legacy

 MTV Southeast Asia named Misalucha as the "Asia's Nightingale" for her vocal talent.
-A significant figure in Philippine pop music, she has been cited and acknowledged by numerous artists as an influence and inspiration including Morissette, Zephanie Dimaranan, Stephanie Reese, Jade Riccio, Marielle Corpus, and Ramiele Malubay.
+A significant figure in Philippine pop music, she has been cited and acknowledged by numerous artists as an influence and inspiration including Morissette, Zephanie Dimaranan, Stephanie Reese, Jade Riccio, Rose Marielle Mamaclay, and Ramiele Malubay.
 Her music has also been recorded and performed by a variety of artists such as Jake Zyrus, Julie Ann San Jose, Angeline Quinto, Klarisse de Guzman, Jed Madela, and Sarah Geronimo.